wejlab/jlabwiki/docs/code_review/lab_meeting_code_review.md

 ## Structure
 - 10-10:30: Intros/Ice Breaker
+- 10:30 - 11:00: 1st Presenter
-- 10:30-10:45: Present Science (or other topic helpful to presenter)
+    - 10:30-10:40: Present Science (or other topic helpful to presenter)
-- 10:45-10:55: Q&A (based on science/chosen topic)
-- 10:55-11:00: Presenter Introduces Code
+    - 10:40-10:45: Presenter Introduces Code
         - Expected Output/Goal
         - Describe the Inputs
         - Provide code
         - Optional: Provide Example Input
-- 11:00-11:10: Independent Review of Presenter’s Code
+    - 10:45-10:55: Independent Review of Presenter’s Code
         - Will likely have time to evaluate code in 1 or 2 of the ways suggested earlier
-- 11:10-11:20: Presenter Walks through Code
-    - Describe the logic behind each line or chunk of lines
-    - Describe algorithms, function calls, etc
-- 11:20-11:30: Code Feedback
+    - 10:55-11:00: Feedback, Questions, Discussion on Science and Code
         - Send specific “to-dos” or changes to the developer via Slack OR as issues on GitHub
         - Provide positive praise (may be done via chat)
+- 11:00 - 11:30: 2nd Presenter

 ## Example Code Review
 This [video](https://rutgersconnect-my.sharepoint.com/:v:/r/personal/jkm186_njms_rutgers_edu/Documents/Code_Review/LabMeetingCodeReviewExample.mp4)
 is an example of what a lab meeting code review might look like.
+It is based on when we provided 30 minutes for code review, so either use your whole time in this way, or shorten to what fits your needs best.
 For access, please message Jessica on Slack.